The Market

 1. Understand how market-rate units work

-Market-rate tenants are subject to the forces of supply and demand.
-That means when it's time to renew your lease, landlords are free to raise rents as much as they want—they are only constrained by what renters are willing to pay.
-[Editor's note: New York's Good Cause eviction law now caps rent increases for some market rate apartments at 8.82 percent.]
+As the name indicates, market-rate tenants are subject to the forces of supply and demand.
+That means when it's time to renew your lease, landlords are free to raise rents—they are only constrained by what renters are willing to pay, with one significant exception: New York's Good Cause eviction law now caps rent increases for some market-rate apartments at 8.82 percent.
+So it is important to know whether Good Cause applies to your apartment.

-This is in contrast to rent-stabilized apartments, where landlords are only allowed to raise the rent by increments approved by the Rent Guidelines Board.
-For example, rent increases for a one-year lease starting on or after October 1st, 2023, and before September 30th, 2024, can increase by 3 percent.
-Two-year leases can be increased by 2.75 percent in the first year and 3.20 percent in the second.
+In contrast, in rent-stabilized apartments, landlords can only raise the rent by increments approved by the Rent Guidelines Board.
+For example, rent increases for a one-year lease starting on or after October 1st, 2023, and before September 30th, 2024, can increase by 2.75 percent.
+Two-year leases can be increased by 5.25 percent.

-Owners may consider a reasonable offer from a good tenant, but they also know they may be able to rent an apartment out at a higher price to an incoming tenant.
+So while owners may consider a reasonable offer from a good tenant, they also know they may be able to rent the unit out at a higher price to an incoming tenant.

 Brick Underground's